CBIIT/smokefree/smokefree/sites/all/modules/custom/icfi_api_keys/README.txt

 2: Provide an UI for administrators (or users with the correct permissions) to easily update or add new keys/information

 The values could have been store in the "variable" table as opposed to creating a new one.
-Hopwever, that would not let us easily maintain different values across environments.
+However, that would not let us easily maintain different values across environments.
 By storing this in a separate table, we can easily maintain the environment specific information by excluding the table during the backporting process